South 10th Street Improvements

 - This Project cost is estimated at $72,700 with construction possibly to begin in the summer of 2017 concurrent with Phase 1.

 - 75% of the project cost will be paid for with State STP Funds and the remaining cost will be paid for with General Funds.

 - Staff has received a proposal from Curry & Associates to prepare construction documents and conduct construction field inspections for painting the interior of the 500,000 gallon elevated storage tank located on North 6th Street for a fee not to exceed $14,700.00.

 - Bids were opened for this project on January 27, 2017.
 Low bid was submitted by Trikote, LLC in the amount of $99,800.
-The project has been awarded to Trikote, LLC.
+The project was awarded to Trikote, LLC.

 - Trikote, LLC started the restoration work on March 6, 2017.
-Trikote has completed the restoration work and we are currently waiting for the final coat of paint to cure.
+Trikote has completed the restoration work.

-- With the favorable weather forecast for the weekend, we expect the final coat to finish curing by Monday, May 15th at which time we can begin filling the tank and start the disinfection process.
+- The final coat took much longer than anticipated to cure but it did finish curing on Monday, June 12th at which time we began filling the tank and started the disinfection process.

 - This project will be paid for with Water Funds.